 Yellow-billed Cuckoo (Coccyzus americanus) - Western Distinct Population Segment.
-A riparian-obligate species, the yellow-billed cuckoo is a Bird of Conservation Concern, BLM and Nevada Sensitive Species, Conservation Priority Species under the Nevada WAP, and ranked by the NNHP as critically imperiled (breeding).
+A riparian-obligate species, the yellow-billed cuckoo is a Bird of Conservation Concern, BLM and Nevada Sensitive Species, Species of Conservation Priority under the Nevada WAP, and ranked by the NNHP as critically imperiled (breeding).
 The only ESA-listed species potentially occurring within the region of influence, the Western Distinct Population Segment was listed as threatened under the ESA in 2014 (79 Federal Register 59992).
-In addition, critical habitat was proposed in 2014 along the Carson River approximately 5 miles west of the region of influence (see Figure 3.10-30) (79 Federal Register 48548).
-Although historically found within riparian areas throughout Nevada, the species is now found only in southern Nevada along the Virgin and Muddy rivers.
+In addition, critical habitat was proposed in 2014 along the Carson River approximately 5 miles west of the region of influence (Figure 3.10-30) (79 Federal Register 48548).
+Although historically found within riparian areas throughout Nevada, the species is now found only in southern Nevada along the

+Virgin and Muddy rivers.
 The last documented occurrences of the yellow-billed cuckoo within the region of influence were west of Fallon and at Carson Lake in 1977 and 1986, respectively (Figure 3.10-30).
-There is an additional NNHP record from July 2013 approximately 24 miles southeast of the proposed B-16 expansion area, east of the intersection of Highways 95A and 95 (Nevada Natural Heritage Program, 2018b).
+There is an additional NNHP record from July 2013 approximately 24 miles southeast of the proposed B-16 expansion area, east of the intersection of U.S. Routes 95A and 95 (Nevada Natural Heritage Program, 2018b).

-In June 2018, the USFWS issued its 90-day finding on the review of a petition to remove the yellowbilled cuckoo as a threatened Distinct Population Segment under the ESA.
+In June 2018, the USFWS issued its 90-day finding on the review of a petition to remove the yellow-billed cuckoo as a threatened Distinct Population Segment under the ESA.
 They found that delisting the western Distinct Population Segment of the yellow-billed cuckoo may be warranted due to information on additional habitat being used by the species.
 The USFWS is now conducting a status review of the species and will issue a 12-month finding, which will address whether or not the petitioned action is warranted under the ESA (83 Federal Register 30091).

-Figure 3.10-30: Proposed Yellow-billed Cuckoo Critical Habitat Within the Vicinity of the Region of Influence and Historical Occurrences of Yellow-billed Cuckoos within the Region of Influence
+Figure 3.10-30: Proposed Yellow-billed Cuckoo Critical Habitat Within the Vicinity of the Region of Influence and Historical Occurrences of Yellow-billed Cuckoos Within the Region of Influence

-3.10.2.4.4 Special-status Mammals
+3.10.2.4.4 Special-Status Mammals

 The region of influence for special-status mammals includes all proposed FRTC expansion areas and lands underlying the proposed FRTC SUA revision.
 A total of 27 special-status mammal species are known or expected to occur within the region of influence (Table 3.10-13).
-Of these 27 species, 16 are bats and 20 have been documented as occurring on Navy-managed FRTC lands.
+Of these 27 species, 20 have been documented as occurring on Navy-managed FRTC lands, and 16 are bats.

-- State of Nevada: 18 Species of Conservation Priority under the Nevada WAP, 2 endangered species, 1 threatened species, and 13 protected species (Nevada Department of Wildlife, 2013). - BLM (Carson City and Battle Mountain districts): 21 sensitive species (U.S. Bureau of Land Management, 2017). - NNHP: 10 imperiled, 12 vulnerable, 2 apparently secure, and 3 secure (Nevada Natural Heritage Program, 2018b).
+- State of Nevada: 18 Species of Conservation Priority under the Nevada WAP, 2 endangered species, 1 threatened species, and 13 protected species (Nevada Wildlife Action Plan Team, 2012). - BLM (Carson City and Battle Mountain districts): 21 sensitive species (Bureau of Land Management, 2017). - NNHP: 10 imperiled, 12 vulnerable, 2 apparently secure, and 3 secure (Nevada Natural Heritage Program, 2018b).

-Table 3.10-13: Known or Potential Occurrence of Special-status Mammals Species within the Region of Influence
+Table 3.10-13: Known or Potential Occurrence of Special-Status M ammals Species Within the Region of Influence